my-carla/sumo/docs/web/docs/index.md

 <hTitles >SUMO User Documentation<hr style="border: 0.5px solid #338033;"></hTitles>

 "**S**imulation of **U**rban **MO**bility" (SUMO) is an open source, highly portable, microscopic and continuous traffic simulation package designed to handle large networks.
 It allows for intermodal simulation including pedestrians and comes with a large set of tools for scenario creation.
 It is mainly developed by employees of the [Institute of Transportation Systems](https://www.dlr.de/ts) at the [German Aerospace Center](https://www.dlr.de).
 SUMO is licensed under the [EPL 2.0](https://eclipse.org/legal/epl-v20.html).
+The source code may also be made available under the following Secondary
+Licenses when the conditions for such availability set forth in the EPL 2.0 are satisfied: [GPL2 or later](https://www.gnu.org/licenses/old-licenses/gpl-2.0-standalone.html).

 Please use the [mailing lists](Contact.md) for sharing your results or for asking questions.
 Answers to some common questions may also be found in the [FAQ](FAQ.md).